 Whether you are trying Nordic skiing for the very first time, or you can ski with your eyes close, if you are a woman you must be curious to know what women skis are available in the market, and what they can offer you.

 Here are our top 6 Nordic skis for female skiers that you must have a look at.
 One of these is the right one for you.

 1. The Turnamic Step-In: Fischer Mystique My Style

-The Turnamic Step-In Fischer Mystique My Style women skis are in fact a blessing for XC female skiers.
+The Turnamic Step-In Fischer Mystique My Style women skis are in fact a blessing for cross country female skiers.
 They feature Integrated Fixation Plate – the IFP – and have a core of Air Channel Basalite technology.

 The Step-In Mystique My Style skis are ergonomically designed.
 The turn lock system prevents any unwanted openings while you are on the slopes.
 The lever has a soft but secure grip that makes stepping in and out a breeze.

 The best part is, you do not need a toolbox to mount and set its positionings.
 Thanks to the double lock slider, the bindings can be fixed and adjusted safely on the IFP plate.
 The Flow Flex feature makes sure that the two-part plate and the latching (that have 2 pins spaced closely) provide extra security and fixes the bindings at a single point.

 2. The Lightest: Fischer 2020 Inspire My Style

 The ski features IFP binding plate that you can move forward or backward depending upon your comfort level and terrain.
 The cross country ski has an elegant finish and is great for tracks as well as out-of-track performances.